Supercolony-net/PSPs/PSPs/drafts/psp-34.md

     }
   ],
   "docs": [
-    " Ensures that the smart contract allows reception of PSP30 token(s).", " Returns `Ok(())` if the contract allows the reception of the token(s) and Error `TransferRejected(String)` otherwise.", "",
+    "Ensures that the smart contract allows reception of PSP34 token(s).", "Returns `Ok(())` if the contract allows the reception of the token(s) and Error `TransferRejected(String)` otherwise.", "",
-    " This method will get called on every transfer to check whether the recipient in `transfer`", " or `transfer_from` is a contract, and if it is, does it accept tokens.", " This is done to prevent contracts from locking tokens forever.", "",
+    "This method will get called on every transfer to check whether the recipient in `transfer`", "or `transfer_from` is a contract, and if it is, does it accept tokens.", "This is done to prevent contracts from locking tokens forever.", "",
-    " Returns `PSP30ReceiverError` if the contract does not accept the tokens."
+    "Returns `PSP34ReceiverError` if the contract does not accept the tokens."
   ],
   "mutates": true,
   "name": [
-    "PSP30Receiver",
+    "PSP34Receiver",
     "before_received"
   ],
   "payable": false,